Ukraine works to resume grain exports, flags Russian strikes as risk

 WAR ENTERS SIXTH MONTH

-As the war entered its sixth month on Sunday there was no sign of a let-up in the fighting as Russia announced plans to investigate war crimes it claims have been committed by Ukrainian forces.
+There was no sign of a let-up in the fighting on Monday as Russia announced plans to investigate war crimes it claims have been committed by Ukrainian forces.

-The Ukrainian military reported Russian shelling in the north, south and east, and again referred to Russian operations paving the way for an assault on Bakhmut in the eastern Donbas region.
+The Ukrainian military reported widespread Russian shelling and again referred to Russian operations paving the way for an assault on Bakhmut in the eastern Donbas region.

-The military said in a Sunday evening briefing note that the Russians continue efforts to assert control of the area around the Vuhlehirsk power plant, which is 50 kilometres (31 miles) north-east of Donetsk.
-The note also listed several dozen settlements along the entire front line which it said had been shelled by Russia in the past 24 hours.
+The military said in a briefing note that the Russians carried out air strikes near the Vuhlehirsk power plant, 50 kms (31 miles) northeast of Donetsk.

-Four Russian Kalibr cruise missiles fired from the Black Sea and aimed at the western Khmelnytskiy region were shot down on Sunday, the Ukrainian air command reported.
+While the main theatre of combat has been the Donbas, Ukraine's military reported progress in a counter offensive in the occupied eastern Black Sea region of Kherson, where their forces have moved within firing range of Russian targets.

-While the main theatre of combat has been the Donbas, Ukraine's military said its forces have moved within firing range of Russian targets in the occupied eastern Black Sea region of Kherson where Kyiv is mounting a counter-offensive.
+Russian commanders continue to face a dilemma - whether to resource an offensive in the east, or to bolster their defences, Britain's defence ministry said on Twitter.

 Reuters could not immediately verify the battlefield reports.